Fish stock status

 Since commercial fishing of orange roughy began in the late 1970s, catch limits have varied.
 After catches peaked in the 1980s, 3 orange roughy fisheries were closed.
 Catch limits for others were reduced.
 These changes allowed the number of fish to increase.

-Since 2014, we've completed stock assessments on the 3 fisheries that closed.
-They show that orange roughy populations are rebuilding.
+Since 2014, we've completed stock assessments on the 3 fisheries that closed, as well as updating the stock status for a number of other orange roughy stocks.
+They show that orange roughy populations have either fully rebuilt or are in the process of rebuilding.
 Catch limits have generally increased as a result.
 Fisheries scientists will keep monitoring the population status to ensure that catch limits are set at the right level.

 Find out more